 Native to the jungles and grassy marshes of Southeast Asia, Burmese pythons are among the largest snakes on Earth.
 They are capable of reaching 23 feet or more in length and weighing up to 200 pounds with a girth as big as a telephone pole!
 When young, they will spend much of their time in the trees.
 However, as they mature and get bigger, they are mainly ground-dwelling.
 They are also excellent swimmers and can stay submerged for up to 30 minutes before surfacing for air.

 Burmese pythons are carnivores, surviving primarily on small mammals and birds.
-They have poor eyesight, and stalk prey using chemical receptors in their tongues and heat-sensors along their jaws.
-Burmese Python kill by constricting, grasping a victim with their sharp teeth, coiling their bodies around the animal, and squeezing until it suffocates.
+They have poor eyesight and stalk prey using chemical receptors in their tongues and heat-sensors along their jaws.
+Burmese python kills by constricting, grasping a victim with their sharp teeth, coiling their bodies around the animal, and squeezing until it suffocates.
 They have stretchy ligaments in their jaws that allow them to swallow all their food whole.

-Burmese pythons are popular pets in United States because of their attractive color pattern, reputed docility, and the allure of owning a giant snake.
+Burmese pythons are popular pets in the United States because of their attractive color pattern, reputed docility, and the allure of owning a giant snake.
 However, they grow large quickly and can reach 8 feet within their first year!
 Unable to handle their giant snakes and unable to find new homes for them, some owner illegally releases them into the wild.
-Released and escaped Burmese pythons are now breeding in the wild, and their growing numbers may result in dire consequence for native.
+Released and escaped Burmese pythons are now breeding in the wild, and their growing numbers may result in dire consequences for natives.

 Red-tailed boa constrictors originate from tropical South and Central America, from Brazil and Columbia all the way north through Mexico.
-Female boas are larger than males and adults can grow up to 13 feet in length and can weight up to 13 feet in length and can weigh up to 50 pounds!
+Female boas are larger than males and adults can grow up to 13 feet in length and can weigh up to 50 pounds!
 They are mostly brown and gray with red coloring towards their tails, thus the name red-tailed boas.
-They live in woodlands, semi-arid forests and tropical rain forests.
+They live in woodlands, semi-arid forests, and tropical rain forests.
 Although they love warm, humid weather, they are nocturnal snakes that spend the hot days lazing about under logs or cooling off in rivers.
-During cooler nights, they hunt for prey, including small mammals, rodents and lizards.
+During cooler nights, they hunt for prey, including small mammals, rodents, and lizards.
 Their jaws are lined with small, hooked teeth for grabbing and holding prey while they wrap their muscular bodies around their victim, squeezing until it suffocates.

 Overgrown and forgotten, this ancient Atlantean marketplace now provides a home to some of the most interesting reptiles on Earth!
 The abandoned storefronts come alive with snakes, lizards and dragons!
 Come and check out some of our newest reptile inhabitants: